javaarchive/Pomagranate/README.md

-# Pomagranate
+# Hey there
-Pomagranate is a cool peer-to-peer multiserver based video(and maybe audio) sharing service.
+This is a project based on the starter node template but it includes libraries to store user data, maintain sessions, and make all your pages use a template.
+Enjoy!